AlexMercedCoder/tutorialblog/content/blog/jsevents/index.md

 #### When to use events

-- To signal when certain things have occured or ending
+- To signal when certain things have occurred or ending
 - To trigger the resolution of a promise (run the resolve function when an event is emitted)
 - To signal open and closed connections (you see this a lot in database libraries)
 - To signal errors